Circuit-Digest/Basic-Arduino-Tutorials-for-Beginners-/README.md

 <br>
 Hello everyone, this repository contains the resource files for basic Arduino Tutorials.
 If you are interested to know more about Arduino, then You can visit the following links.
 <br>
-[Note: As this project is very simple we are only providing the code, schemaitic, and a few essential images if you want to get the images or code explanations do check out the links given below.
+[Note: As this projects are very simple we are only providing the code, schemaitic, and a few essential images if you want to get the images or code explanations do check out the links given below.
 <br>
 <br>

-**Other Basic Tutorial by Circuit Digest**
+**Other Basic Arduino Tutorial by Circuit Digest**

 <br>
 <br>